 Some of the most frequently asked questions we get at NGO Storytelling are some variation of “What should I charge a nonprofit for my photography?”
 We struggled with this question and more in the early years of our career.

 We want you to be confident and successful in your nonprofit photography business.

 We don’t want you to go through what we went through!
 So we’re here to help.
 We want you to be confident and successful in your nonprofit photography business.
-This course includes: 9 videos and 9 corresponding worksheets, 3 bonus worksheets and 1 bonus podcast.
+This course includes: 9 videos and 7 corresponding worksheets, 3 bonus worksheets and 1 bonus podcast.
 The worksheets are yours to download and keep forever.
 Plus, we’ll invite you to join our private Facebook group of NGO Storytellers.
 Check out our FAQ for more details on the course.
 Registration is open from May 31, 2019, and closes on June 7, 2019, at 7 p.m.
 The cost is $129.
-You’ll have access to the course videos and bonus materials from May 1 to July 31.
+You’ll have access to the course videos, workshets and bonus materials from June 8 to September 8, 2019.

 • Understand the average costs for a photography business.

 • Dispel the myth of a single or standard rate in photography.

 • Calculate your cost of doing business (CODB).

 • Understand image licensing and how to use it as a tool meet your client’s budget.

 • Feel more confident when it comes to asking to be paid for your services.

 Setting your numbers and sticking to them can be difficult.
 As creative professionals we are sometimes asked to lower our numbers or even work for free.
 This can feel especially difficult when working with nonprofits whose mission you admire.
-But if you want to run a successful photography business for nonprofits, you have to be paid fairly for your work to stay in business.
+But if you want to run a successful photography business, you have to be paid fairly.
 We’ll help you find the number that allows you to be paid fairly while doing the work you love.